Transcript of "The Walk" (Mike's Story)

 Yes, this is the *ahem* "Beset by Bandits" story.
-All line spacing, spelling, punctuation, and headers have been preserved as much as possible.
+All line spacing, spelling, punctuation, and headers have been preserved as much as possible, which is why I present this transcript as a plain-text, monospaced document.
 I've kept the custom "press return to continue" messages, even though the effect is a bit jarring.
 Colour information and any graphics characters have long since been lost, so you aren't getting the full experience.
 My own posts were in green, if that helps.
 And, yes, I really did put two spaces after a period back then.
 I'm over that now.

 If you're offended by totally gratuitous and childish use of coarse language then don't look.
 Actually, you might want to consider calling up your ISP and cancelling your account, because if you haven't seen far too much of that sort of thing already then I don't know what Internet you've been using, but it certainly hasn't been this one.
 It seems to me that historical accuracy is of paramount importance here, and any attempt to censor or edit would be intellectually dishonest.

 The original story came from a London, ON C= 64 BBS called the Rift; the Rift was the antepenultimate Commodore BBS to close in London (mine was in fact the very last to close).
 Ranxerox was the sysop.
 Brugal was an idiot—although you will no doubt gather as much from the quoted text.
 Should I relate a Brugal anecdote?
 Heck, I don't even know who he was, so I suppose there is no harm in doing so.
 Keep in mind that everybody used a handle and hardly anybody knew anybody else "in real life" anyway.